Overview

 or issuers selected by the client.
 The client is free to manage the account with or without our recommendation and all

-with or without its prior consultation.
+with or without their prior consultation.

 Item 17 – Voting Client Securities